bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 The review must be provided in the request body as a `ReviewInput` entity.

+If the labels are set, the user sending the request will automatically be added as a reviewer, otherwise (if they only commented) they are added to the CC list.

 A review cannot be set on a change edit.
 Trying to post a review for a change edit fails with `409 Conflict`.